alexylon/Ferrocrypt/README.md

 - Puts the encrypted symmetric key, the nonce and the encrypted file in an envelope .

-- Writes the envelope on the file system in subdirectory `encrypted`.
-The name of the encrypted file will be `FILE_NAME.EXT.crypto`.
+- Writes the envelope in the current directory.
+The name of the encrypted path will be `./FILE_NAME.crypto` or `./DIRECTORY_NAME.crypto`.

 #### When decrypting the tool: